 •Rewards: 2% cash back on purchases, with 1% issued when purchases are made and 1% issued when purchases are paid off.

 Why You Should Get It

 The Double Cash has been a MONEY top pick in the cash back rewards category in the past thanks to its simple and generous rewards structure.
-Combined with the current balance transfer promotion the Double Cash offers — you get a whopping 18 months 0% APR on both balance transfers and purchases — this is the best balance transfer credit card.
+Combined with the current balance transfer promotion the Double Cash offers — you get a whopping 18 months 0% APR on balance transfers (purchases are not included) — this is the best balance transfer credit card.
 This card’s unique rewards structure — it gives you 2% cash back, but you have to pay off your purchases to get the full amount — is a nice incentive to help motivate you to pay off your outstanding balances sooner.
 Keep in mind that this card does charge a 3% balance transfer fee, which is fairly typical — and in fact, MagnifyMoney’s database shows rates as high as 5%.
 Unfortunately, credit cards offers with 0% interest and no balance transfer fees are hard to find (although check out one potential contender below).

 In general, balance transfer cards for fair credit (which credit bureau Experian defines as a score of 580-669) can be hard to get: If you’re maxed out on your current cards, your credit score might not be in the range to qualify for a new card.
 Even if you start out with pristine credit, if you’re revolving a large balance, credit can be harder to come by.
 And the success of any balance transfer credit card in helping manage your money depends on your financial discipline not to run up your old credit cards again once you’ve transferred your balances to the new one.